pterzian/cutandrun/README.md

 This repository provides a pipeline for processing CUT&RUN data, encompassing steps for trimming reads, aligning them to both primary and spike-in genomes, deduplicating reads, and calling peaks.

+**!
+Important :** *the pipeline is still being developed.
+Some features are not quite complete such as the peakcalling step which can't use control yet.*

 ## Pipeline Overview

 1. **Trim Reads:** Remove adapter sequences and low-quality bases from raw sequencing reads.